-CCJPA was initially supporting this initial planning in FY 2019-20 with \$1 million from a 2018 TIRCP funding grant for network integration (working with outside consultants).
-CCJPA is requesting an annual supplemental allocation amount of \$2.0 million per fiscal year starting FY 2020-21 for the purposes of supporting dedicated full-time staff positions plus providing financial resources for project planning and implementation strategies over the next five years.
+CCJPA has supported the Link21 program development since FY 2019-20 with \$1 million annually.
+CCJPA is requesting an annual supplemental allocation amount of \$2.0 million per fiscal year starting FY 2022-23 for the purposes of supporting dedicated full-time staff positions plus providing financial resources for project planning and implementation strategies over the next five years.